doplr-app/react-native-ios-spotify-sdk/README.md

 - The [implicit grant flow](https://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow) that generates a non-refreshable token.
 With this flow you don't have to host any *token swaping* service.
 - The [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization-code-flow) that generates a refreshable token.
 You're provided with an *access_token* and a *refresh_token*.

+## Demonstration
+A boilerplate react-native project is available [here](https://github.com/Emphaz/react-native-spotify-ios-sdk-boilerplate).

+It comes preconfigured, you only have to adjust a few variable related to your own Spotify Application.

+You should still read the installation/usage guide since it provides a few information that might help you debug your application in case there is any issue.

 ## Installation

 ### Installing the Spotify iOS SDK